ansys/5G-Wizard/readme_python_env.txt

 #Here is one way to get everything up and running.
 Other options exists, one area that you may want to consider changing is the python envionrment manager.
-It doesn't matter what evionrment manager you use, as long as you can install all the required packages
+It doesn't matter what evionrment manager you use, as long as you can install all the required packages.
+Check license agreement for anaconda before using, otherwise you can use something like mini-forge (https://github.com/conda-forge/miniforge)

 Install anaconda:
 https://repo.anaconda.com/archive/Anaconda3-2021.05-Windows-x86_64.exe

 ###################
 #
-# Create a anaconda envionrment
+# Create a conda envionrment
 #
 # conda create -n 5g_wizard python=3.8
 # activate 5g_wizard